3xBJ/hydeout-jekyll-starter/_posts/2020-04-16-app-xaml-one-file-to-rule-them-all.md

 {% endhighlight %}

-We just need to implement how we whant to handle the exception.
+We just need to implement how we want to handle the exception.

 {% highlight c# %}